bartek-blog/bartek-blog.github.io/_posts/2019-01-07-Linear-Regression.markdown

 __Main Question__ Can we predict disease progression based on body mass index?

 This we will try to answer in this note.
 For that we need to build and train model.
-What does it mean?
-Here we will simplify it a bit and reduce it to the following steps:
-1. Prepare data.
-2. Split data into train and test.
-3. Build a model.
-4. Fit model to train data.
-5. Evaluate model on test data.

 ## Prepare data
-So let's start with preparing daata.
+So let's start with preparing data.
 In order to answer Main Question, we will consider only the third column of this dataset, that is `Body mass index`.
 Let's save this column as `X` dataset.
 Variables in dataset $X$ are often called __features__ or __exploratory variables__.

 ```python